blenderous/blenderous.github.io/cv.md

 - Created a website for Kevin's Production which is all about kids and activities for kids (site hasn't been hosted).

 ### Charmboard Pvt.
 Lt. *(As a Front End Developer - Aug 2017 - Nov 2017)*
-- Created a blog for the company, designed it on my own.
+- Created a blog for the company, designed it on my own using `HTML` and `CSS`.
 - Created a corporate website, designed it as per requirement.

 ### Freelance Developer, Chennai *(As web developer - Jan 2017 to Aug 2017)*